 Deciding to look for help is a massive step in the right direction when you’re struggling with an addiction or mental health disorder.
 However, finding a residential treatment center that meets your or your loved one’s needs can sometimes be an even harder step to take.

-With an overwhelming number of options and approaches, you are trying to find treatment not only in your budget, but also high quality, in hopes that it will save your life.
+With an overwhelming number of options and approaches, you’re trying to find high-quality treatment within your budget, in hopes that it will save your life.
 That’s where a recommendation from a trusted professional can be so helpful.

-But what if that recommendation from your doctor or therapist was not completely unbiased?
-What if you were to find out that the treatment facility your doctor recommended gave your doctor a “cut” from the costs you paid for residential treatment?
+But what if that recommendation from your doctor or therapist wasn’t completely unbiased?
+What if you were to find out that the treatment facility your doctor recommended gave your doctor a cut from the costs you paid for residential treatment?

 Unfortunately, referral fees and “kickbacks” have been a reality—most recently highlighted in the UK—for some time now in the mental health field.
-Some facilities who are desperate for clients, especially those offering private, residential treatment, will gladly pay referrers 10, 20, sometimes 30%1 of the costs they collect from the referred client.
-In recent months, this practice has been brought to light by The Sunday Times in a few comprehensive articles based on undercover reporting.
-Most recently, a June 3rd report2 exposed a number of high profile kickback arrangements, causing at least one psychiatrist to promise to return all the referral fees he has received.
+Some facilities who are desperate for clients, especially those offering private, residential treatment, will gladly pay referrers 10, 20, sometimes 30% of the costs they collect from the referred client.1 In recent months, this practice has been brought to light by The Sunday Times in a few comprehensive articles based on undercover reporting.
+Most recently, a June 3rd report exposed a number of high-profile kickback arrangements,2 causing at least one psychiatrist to promise to return all the referral fees he received.